security-force-monitor/research-handbook/source/persons_identity.rst

    :delim: tab

-Person Identity: Details of claim attributes
+Person: Details of claim attributes
 ********************************************

 This section contains further information about each attribute, including descriptions, examples of use, and Guidance on use.

-Person Identity: Unique Identifier
+Person: Unique Identifier
 ==================================

 Attribute name